 Keeping in mind the upcoming long weekends along with an old friend of mine, I planned for a trip to Hampi with a three days itinerary.
-We two backpackers, agreed on travelling to Hampi and meet up at the Hosapete station, which is the nearest town to Hampi, with railway connectivity.
+We two backpackers, agreed on travelling on an unguided tour to Hampi.
+We two left from our respective locations and meet up at the Hosapete station, which is the nearest town to Hampi, with railway connectivity.

 Train journey from Pune via Huballi to Hampi